 Get FREE Estimates

-An interlocking LVP layout is planned before installation begins, with layout lines set to minimize narrow border cuts and keep full planks in the primary sightlines of the room.
-Glendale Elite Hardwood Flooring staggers seams a minimum of 6 to 8 inches between adjacent rows to increase stability and prevent the end-to-end alignment that causes seam movement over time.
-Locking engagement is achieved using tapping blocks or a flooring pull bar, and every seam is checked by eye and hand to confirm the joint is fully seated and the surface reads flat before the next row proceeds.
+Glendale Elite Hardwood Flooring plans an interlocking LVP layout before installation starts, setting layout lines to minimize narrow border cuts and keep full planks in the room's primary sightlines.
+Our team staggers seams a minimum of 6 to 8 inches between adjacent rows to add stability and break up the end-to-end alignment that causes seam movement over time.
+Tapping blocks and a flooring pull bar bring each joint into full engagement, and our crew checks every seam by eye and hand to confirm it is fully seated and reading flat before the next row goes in.

-Glendale Elite Hardwood Flooring arrives at your property to measure each room, check subfloor flatness, and test moisture levels with a calibrated meter before any product is specified.
-Door swings, appliance locations, and transition points are noted during that visit so cuts and seams are planned to minimize their visibility in the finished floor.
-Our team recommends rigid core LVP systems for rooms with humidity concerns or heavy traffic, and cushioned underlayment is proposed for slightly uneven subfloors where added comfort and sound reduction are needed without compromising warranty requirements.
-Wear layer options are reviewed with you directly, with 20 to 30 mil wear layers recommended for high-traffic areas in single-family homes and retail spaces, and the trade-offs between floating and glue-down installations are explained based on your specific subfloor and room conditions.
+Glendale Elite Hardwood Flooring comes to your property to measure each room, check subfloor flatness, and test moisture with a calibrated meter before specifying any product.
+Our team notes door swings, appliance locations, and transition points during that visit, so the cuts and seams are planned to stay out of sight in the finished floor.
+From there, we recommend rigid-core LVP for rooms with humidity concerns or heavy traffic, and propose a cushioned underlayment for slightly uneven subfloors where added comfort and sound reduction are beneficial without compromising warranty requirements.

 Glendale Elite Hardwood Flooring begins every LVP installation with an on-site measurement and inspection to confirm room dimensions, door clearances, and any obstacles that affect layout, followed by a written estimate and scheduled start date.
 On installation day, light furniture is moved, baseboards are removed where needed, and adjacent areas are protected before subfloor preparation begins.
 Underlayment is installed where required, planks are acclimated, fitted, and secured, and baseboards and transitions are reinstalled and finished before the work area is cleaned.
 A final walkthrough covers the finished floor, care instructions, and any manufacturer warranty registration paperwork before the crew leaves your Glendale property.